dotnet/AspNetCore.Docs/aspnetcore/publishing/linuxproduction.md

 ---
-title: Publish to a Linux Production Environment | Microsoft Docs
+title: Host ASP.NET Core on Linux with Nginx | Microsoft Docs
 description: Describes how to setup nginx as a reverse proxy on Ubuntu 16.04 to forward HTTP traffic to an ASP.NET Core web application running on Kestrel.
 keywords: ASP.NET, .NET, Linux, nginx, Ubuntu, Reverse Proxy
 author: rick-anderson